-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

-NCM e-bikes have expanded their business considerably since I first had a go on one their bikes back in 2018.
+NCM e-bikes have expanded their business considerably since I first had a go on one of their bikes back in 2018.
 They now have a global presence with distribution facilities in North America and Australia.
-In this review I will be looking at the NCM Aspen fat tire electric bike, and much like their other models, this one looks like excellent value for money with no compromise on build quality.
+In this review, I will be looking at the NCM Aspen fat tire electric bike, and much like their other models, this one looks like excellent value for money with no compromise on build quality.

 Summary

-Electric fat bikes continue to be popular, particularly in countries where there are vast areas of sand or harsh winters with heavy snow fall.
+Electric fat bikes continue to be popular, particularly in countries where there are vast areas of sand or harsh winters with heavy snowfall.

-One of the last NCM ebikes I tested was the excellent Moscow, and more recently I managed to have a go on an Aspen, which a friend had imported from Germany.
-I’ve always impressed with the value and build quality of these bikes, so I was keen to test it out on the open, boggy moorland not far from where I live.
+One of the last NCM e-bikes I tested was the excellent Moscow, and more recently I managed to have a go on an Aspen, which a friend had imported from Germany.
+I’ve always been impressed with the value and build quality of these bikes, so I was keen to test it out on the open, boggy moorland not far from where I live.

 The NCM Aspen uses a powerful Das-Kit 500w geared rear hub motor, combined with a decent 48v 13Ah lithium battery pack.
 And even though it’s a big, heavy bike, the motor had more than enough power to cope with the very wet and boggy terrain ridden on.